Naereen/web-sphinx/index.en.rst

 .. youtube:: zleSzn76FMs

 - I am also an associate researcher with the `PANAMA team <https://team.inria.fr/panama/>`_ at IRISA in Rennes.
-My research interests lie novative technologies for modern teaching, Python and OCaml programming, machine learning in general, and other directions.
+My research interests lie innovative technologies for modern teaching, Python and OCaml programming, machine learning in general, and other directions.

 Between September 2016 and August 2019: